mleal04/mleal04/README.md

 ## **This Month's Focus**
-- 👩🏻‍💻 Applying Native-Cloud Infrastructure, Security and DevOps practices to Tweeds
+- 👩🏻‍💻 Applying Native-Cloud Infrastructure, Security and DevOps practices to Prof. Taeho's Lab.
-- 🦊 Taking Databases, Algorithms and Security & Privacy classes
+- 🦊 Taking Databases, Algorithms and Security & Privacy classes.
-- 🌐 Building a Gateway API simulator with Go and Postgress to practice system Design
+- 🌐 Building a Gateway API simulator with Go and Postgress to practice system Design.
 - 🧠 Practicing **LeetCode** for upcoming full time or internship interviews